 If travel is on your wish list and you're looking for a new credit card, then choosing the right travel card is key.
-Used properly, you too can earn these rewards and even more benefits.
+Used correctly, you too can earn these rewards and even more benefits.
 Think discounted flights, hotel bookings, and travel packages.
-And extra benefits like personal concierge, extra upgrades, and travel assistance.
+And extra benefits like a personal concierge, extra upgrades, and travel assistance.
 These rewards don't just help you save money on travel.
 They can help you have the best possible travel experience.

-So how can you make this work for you?
 The first step is choosing the travel rewards card (or cards) that will pay you for the spending you already do.
 The idea is to earn money for your spending, but not to spend more just to earn rewards.

-The Best Card for Free Flights Through Multiple Airlines
+Best for Free Flights Through Multiple Airlines

 Chase Sapphire Preferred Lets You Transfer Points to Other Airlines